Published on 12th August 2015

 In the age of social media activism and online media, effective stakeholder management has taken on more important than ever.

-The influence of corproate stakeholders on your project can be immense, and if not managed correctly, could lead to launch delays, resource drain, political intervention or even project termination.
+The influence of corporate stakeholders on your project can be immense.
+If it is not managed correctly, these stakeholders can lead to launch delays, resource drain, political intervention or even project termination.

 Worldcom partners at Phillips Group argue that there are several elements that are important for stakeholder management.
-These elements include effective identification, understanding and management of your stakeholders, their triggers and their expectations will improve your ability to reduce risk, tailor mitigation measures and deliver a successful project.
+These elements include:

 Phillips Group identifies five specific strategies that will aid in stakeholder management: